RevenueHunt/docs/docs/tutorials/conditional-logic.md

 In this Skin Care Quiz, there are four blocks of text.
 Each describes in more detail what a skin type needs in terms of skincare.

-With Shop Quiz: Product Recommendation Quiz, you can show customers with dry skin certain questions (specifically targeted for them), while customers with oily skin would skip these questions.
+With RevenueHunt app, you can show customers with dry skin certain questions (specifically targeted for them), while customers with oily skin would skip these questions.
 This can be done in many ways within the app.

 **Objective**: In this video, we’ll teach you how to show these texts using [Jump Logic](#jump-logic), [Skip Logic](#skip-logic), or [Block Logic](#block-logic) on the results page.